SuperMarcus/NineAnimator/README.md

     You should have received a copy of the GNU General Public License along with NineAnimator.
 If not, see <http://www.gnu.org/licenses/>.

-## Features

-- [x] iOS's native video playback interface (works with RapidVideo, Streamango, and MyCloud -- more is coming), which also gives you the option to use AirPlay
-- [x] Supports Chromecast/Google Cast (works with RapidVideo, Streamango.
-Doesn't work with MyCloud because of CORS)
-- [x] Search animes on 9anime
-- [x] Show the most popular/recent animes on 9anime
-- [x] Ads Free and no logins
-- [x] Auto resumes your playback progress
-- [x] Playback history && resume playback with just one click in the Recent tab
-- [x] Super-duper clean UIs
-- [ ] Custom anime lists, e.g. favorites and to-watch list (work in progress)
-- [ ] Integration with MAL (planned)
-- [ ] Support sites other than 9anime (possible)

-## Build & Install

-You don't need any Apple Developer membership to build and install this app.
-Just open this project in Xcode and hopefully you'll be allowed to install and run NineAnimator on your phone.

-To update dependencies, run `carthage update`

 ## Credits